arieltyson/class-pass/README.md

 **ClassPass** is a fully reproducible, interpretable machine learning and probabilistic AI system for early dropout risk detection in higher education programs.

-It now implements the following AI paradigms:
+It implements the following AI paradigms:

 - **Custom k-Nearest Neighbours classifier**
 - **Custom Decision Tree classifier**